Elaine Manna: wing walking for Moorfields at 74

 I wanted to give something back to Moorfield’s for all their amazing care as I would be in a wilderness without them.
 They really appreciate how very precious sight is.

-Elaine settled on doing a skydive - a challenge that would be impressive for anyone, let alone a 70 year old person with sight loss!
+Elaine’s next challenge is a wing walk - a feat that would be impressive for anyone, let alone a 74 year old person with sight loss!

 Elaine’s fundraising efforts will make a huge difference to Moorfields, helping the team to better diagnose and treat people with eye disease.